Close Menu

 REQUIRED FOR ALL SEVENTH GRADERS

-Visual Art – This full-year course is designed for 8th grade students to use advanced level techniques to create a variety of 2-D and 3-D artworks through developing skills in drawing, painting, printmaking, collage, sculpture, and pottery.
-Students proficiently manipulate the structural elements of art with increasing independence to promote creative risk-taking in their artwork.
-Investigation of artworks from Western and non-Western cultures provide a means for students to expand their understanding and appreciation of the role of art in global culture.
+Visual Art –This full-year course is designed for 8th-grade students to use advanced-level techniques to create a variety of 2-D and 3-D artworks through developing skills in drawing, painting, printmaking, collage, and sculpture; students proficiently manipulate the structural elements of Art with increasing independence to promote creative risk-taking in their artwork.
+Investigating artworks from Western and non-Western cultures provides a means for students to expand their understanding and appreciation of the role of Art in global culture.
 Student artists use an art criticism process to evaluate, explain, and measure artistic growth in personal or group works.

 Band 2 or 3 Symphonic Band – This full-year course is designed for 8th grade students who have at least two years prior band experience.
 They will continue to develop their musicianship while performing music at least three times a year.
 Financial obligations and occasional time commitments outside of school hours are part of this course.
 There will be a fair share fee for this course which covers uniform shirt, band books, binder, small accessories, reeds, rewards and other class essentials.
 Before making this selection, parents are encouraged to visit our music page on our website. https://teachers.stjohns.k12.fl.us/zentz-l/band/

-Jazz Band 1 – This full-year course is designed as an enrichment performance group, open to intermediate level band students.
+Jazz Band 1 – This full-year course is designed as an enrichment performance group, offered to intermediate level band students by invitation.
 This class is an introduction to jazz improvisation, swing, blues, rock, and Latin music.
 There will be three concerts per year.
 Students must take Concert Band or Symphonic Band in addition to Jazz Band unless the director approves.
 There is no extra fair share for this class, unless this is the student’s only band class.

 Jazz Band 2 – This full-year course is designed as an enrichment performance group, open to students who have one year of jazz band experience or director recommendation.
 This course continues working on fundamentals of jazz.
 There will be three concerts per year.
 Students must take Concert Band or Symphonic Band in addition to Jazz Band unless the director approves.
 There is no extra fair share for this class, unless this is the student’s only band class.

-Guitar 1 This full-year course is designed for 7th or 8th grade students with little or no guitar experience.
+Guitar 1 –This full-year course is designed for students with little or no guitar experience.
 Students will develop basic guitar skills and knowledge, including simple and full-strum chords, strumming patterns, playing/singing simple melodies, foundational music theory, parts of the guitar, and ensemble skills.
 Beginning guitarists explore the careers and music of significant performers in pop/rock, jazz, blues, classical, country, bluegrass, and hard rock/metal genres.
+Students may be required to attend and/or participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.
 Public performances may serve as a culmination of specific instructional goals.
-Students may be required to attend and/or participate in rehearsals and performances outside the school day to support, extend, and assess learning in the classroom.
 This course may also require students to obtain a musical instrument (e.g., borrow, rent, purchase) from an outside source.

 Exploration of Robotic Technology/Exploration of Engineering Technology – The purpose of this course is to provide students with a foundation of knowledge and technically oriented experiences in the study of the applications of technology and its effect upon our lives and the choosing of an occupation.
 The content and activities will also include the study of safety, and leadership skills.
 This program focuses on transferable skills and stresses understanding and demonstration of the technological tools, machines, instruments, materials, processes and systems in business and industry.